SkyLundy/Fluency-Translation/README.md

 ```

 ### Using the Fluency module
 This requires that your current user has the `fluency-translate` permission.
-This will use the API key from the ProcessWire configuration screen as well as the global ignored strings, preserve formatting, etc. It does not reference configured languages as those are defined manually when translating so all are available when.
+This will use the API key from the ProcessWire configuration screen as well as the global ignored strings, preserve formatting, etc. It does not reference configured languages as those are defined manually when translating so all are available when using the module directly.

 ```php
 $fluency = $modules->get('Fluency');